Best Hotels in Buenos Aires

 Popular Hotels in Buenos Aires

-From Belle Époque grandeurs to sleek modern towers, hotels in Buenos Aires offer character in spades:
+From Belle Époque grandeurs to sleek modern towers, hotels in Buenos Aires offer character in spades.
+Many of these rank among the best hotels in Buenos Aires year after year:

 1. Alvear Palace Hotel – timeless elegance in Recoleta.